TheDEV111/TheDEV111/README.md

 # 👋 Hey there, I'm **TheDev111**

 I'm a **Software Developer** who loves crafting performant, scalable, and intuitive web applications.
-I specialize in building modern solutions using JavaScript and Go — from real-time systems to full-stack platforms.
+I specialize in building modern solutions using **JavaScript** and **Go** — from real-time systems to full-stack platforms.

 ---

 ### 🧠 About Me
 - 🚀 I build modern web apps using **React**, **Next.js**, and **Node.js**
 - ⚙️ I design efficient APIs and backend systems with **Go** and **PostgreSQL**
-- 💬 I enjoy clean architecture, collaborative coding, and problem-solving
+- 💬 I enjoy clean architecture, collaborative coding, and solving tough problems
 - 🧩 Previously known as **[@henryno111](https://github.com/henryno111)** — account suspended, rebuilding stronger 💪

 ---